 Note: There are special rules in the case of a permanent loss (or loss of the use) of a part or function of the body, or a permanent disfigurement.

 This discussion doesn’t cover the tax treatment of Social Security disability benefits, which may be taxed under different rules.
-Contact us if you’d like to discuss this further or have questions about regular disability income.
+Contact us to discuss this further or if you have questions about regular disability income.

 How much coverage is needed?